-13. Animal Ecology and Behavior.-A study of the relation of animals to their surroundings-the effect upon animal life of the various ecological factors, such as presence of water, temperature, light, physical and chemical condition of the air and soil, climatic and biotic factors, and the special adaptations of animals for meeting these factors.
+13. Animal Ecology and Behavior.-A study of the relation of animals to their surroundings-the effect upon animal life of the various ecological factors, such as presence of water, temperature, light, physical and chemical conditions of the air and soil, climatic and biotic factors, and the special adaptations of animals for meeting these factors.
 Particular stress is placed on the field work in which much attention is paid to the insect life of the vicinity-the habitat in which an insect is found, the taxonomy of insects, the reasons for the various associations.
 Elective for Juniors.

-One class period and one three-hour field period a week.
-Credit, two semester hours.
+Two class periods and one three-hour laboratory or field period a week.
+Credit, three semester hours.